ValerieSt/framing/README.md

 6. Make sure you are connected to the internet.

 7. Run the shell

 On a mac, you can run the shell file in your terminal.
-Make sure you are in the right file directory, type “sh”, drag and drop the shell file into the terminal, and press enter.
+Make sure you are in the right file directory, i.e. in the folder where you have saved the downloaded scripts.
+Type “sh ”, drag and drop the shell file into the terminal, and press enter.

 For questions, please contact the author at sticher@sipo.gess.ethz.ch